DefangLabs/defang-docs/docs/tutorials/using-codespaces-gitpod.md

 ### Step 2 - Initialize GitPod Workspace
 Navigate `https://gitpod.io/#<your-repo-url>` to create your new workspace.
-In the repository, we have a yaml file indicating that we are using a pre-built dockerfile which installs Defang CLI for you.
+In the repository, we have a yaml file indicating that we are using a pre-built Dockerfile which installs Defang CLI for you.

 ### Step 3 - Lauch VS Code from GitPod